 Obsession by Lifetime

 Life was fantastic for Megan (Karissa Lee Staples - Wrong Swipe) as her boyfriend had proposed, her job was going well and she looked great.
 But when her boyfriend is murdered for no apparent reason it feels like her life is over and so to get a new beginning moves across country to where her sister, Kate (Kayla Ewell - Deadly Daycare), lives and where she ends up dating a new guy, Chris (Brian Ames - I Am Watching You).
 But much to her surprise Lloyd (Drew Seeley - First Class Fear), who she worked with in her last job, has also relocated to the area for a new job and has had a bit of a makeover as well.
-But it doesn't take her long to discover that Lloyd is not only obsessed with her but is extremely dangerous as well.
+But it doesn't take her long to discover that Lloyd is obsessed with her as he is always showing up.

 Now in fairness Drew Seeley does a pretty decent job of playing Lloyd giving him that air of underlying tension which emerges through his eyes whenever something happens or is said which annoys him.
 But I have to be honest because with a cast which features Karissa Lee Staples, Kayla Ewell, Drew Seeley, Brian Ames and Courtney Hope "A Friend's Obsession" is not short of attractive looking people.
 And I mention it because whilst no one does a bad job of playing their character the overwhelming attractive nature of the cast ends up distracting you from the storyline, then again maybe that isn't such a bad thing.

-What this all boils down to is that "A Friend's Obsession" is an okay movie but one which survives being predictable by relying on the appeal of Karissa Lee Staples, Kayla Ewell and Drew Seeley.
+What this all boils down to is that "A Friend's Obsession" is an okay movie but one which survives being predictable by relying on the appeal of the cast, especially Karissa Lee Staples, Kayla Ewell and Drew Seeley.